GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/faq/index.md

     sites, for example to link publisher-side and advertiser-side user profiles.
 See how in [How this API preserves user privacy](https://web.dev/conversion-measurement/#how-this-api-preserves-user-privacy).

-### What kind of businesses might benefit from the Event Attribution Reporting API?
+### What kind of businesses might benefit from the Attribution Reporting API?

 Businesses that are using third-party cookies today to attribute conversions should benefit from the API.